 The basic formula for monthly repayment

-For a hospitality takeover loan you typically use an annuity loan.
-This means you pay the same amount each month, but the ratio between interest and repayment shifts.
+Most hospitality takeover loans use an annuity structure.
+You'll pay the same amount each month, but the split between interest and principal shifts over time.

 Monthly payment = Loan × (Monthly interest × (1 + Monthly interest)^Number of months) / ((1 + Monthly interest)^Number of months - 1)